-Motor Skills Gross and fine motor abilities to assist in the provision of safe and effective care Calibrate and use equipment, document care; position and move patients Mix and dispense dental materials and perform expanded function dental procedures.
+Skills Description Specific Examples Motor Skills Gross and fine motor abilities to assist in the provision of safe and effective care Calibrate and use equipment, document care; position and move patients Mix and dispense dental materials and perform expanded function dental procedures.
 Tactile ability sufficient for assessment and treatment.
 Perform functions related to dental materials as well as laboratory procedures and treatment procedures.
 Must have tactile sensitivity in natural fingers and strength in both hands enough to manipulate and grip small instruments and objects.
-Vision Visual ability sufficient for observation and assessment necessary in dental care. • Observe patient responses, observe appearance and consistency of dental materials, oral findings, and determine

-Skills Description Specific Examples shading and coloring of restorations.
-Must be able to distinguish colors, here and shades of similarity. hue, and shades of gingival tissues, teeth, and charting information for documentation.
+Vision Visual ability sufficient for observation and assessment necessary in dental care.
+Observe patient responses, observe appearance and consistency of dental materials, oral findings, and determine shading and coloring of restorations.
+Must be able to distinguish colors, hue, and shades of gingival tissues, teeth, and charting information for documentation.
 Hearing Ability to listen to and react promptly to instructors, patients, dental and medical providers while working in the clinical setting or gathering information for patient care.
 Listen to patient oral health concerns Formulate a treatment plan based on patient needs and concerns Respond promptly to emergencies/sirens Respond promptly to the sound of malfunctioning equipment; including handpieces, ultrasonic and radiographic equipment and compressors.
-Call medical and dental providers on behalf of the patient regarding health-related concerns.
-Technological Basic technological abilities sufficient to be able to use a computer, dental software, and digital scanning and radiographic equipment Use of computer to document patient medical history and clinical findings.
+Call medical and dental providers on behalf of the patient regarding health-related concerns Technological Basic technological abilities sufficient to be able to use a computer, dental software, and digital scanning and radiographic equipment Use of computer to document patient medical history and clinical findings.
 Expose and develop radiographs using digital radiology equipment Use of computer for web-based research Communication Communication abilities sufficient for interaction with others in verbal and written form.
 Explain treatment procedures to patients Initiate preventative oral health education Document and interpret treatment rendered with clinical findings.
-Communicate effectively, respectfully and efficiently with peers, faculty, supervisors, other professionals and patients.
-Students are expected to be able to effectively communicate verbally and non- verbally.
-This requires the ability to see, speak, hear, read, write, and effectively utilize the English language.